Suspended/Unlicensed/Disqualified Driving (NSW)

 - The disqualified driver has completed their “offence-free period”;

 - The disqualified driver has not been convicted of any other moving traffic offence; and

 - The court is convinced that it is “appropriate” to remove the remaining disqualification.

 The offence free period that a driver is required to complete depends on their driving record and past convictions.

 Police suspension notice

 In some circumstances, police can issue a police suspension notice, which suspends a person from driving from the moment they receive the notice until the matter is determined by a court.
-Circumstances where police can do this include where the person has been charged with murder or manslaughter alleged to have been committed using a vehicle, dangerous driving, a high range drink driving offence or refusing to submit to a breath test.
+Circumstances where police can do this include where the person has been charged with murder or manslaughter alleged to have been committed using a vehicle, dangerous driving, a high-range drink driving offence or refusing to submit to a breath test.
 Police can issue an immediate suspension notice within 48 hours of a charge being laid.

-A person’s license can be suspended as a result of accruing the maximum number of demerit points allowed within a period of time.
+A person’s licence can be suspended as a result of accruing the maximum number of demerit points allowed within a period of time.
 The period of license suspension depends on the number of points accrued.

 If you require legal advice or representation in relating to suspended/unlicensed/disqualified driving or in any other legal matter, please contact Armstrong Legal.